Datamine-Crypto/white-paper/docs/datamina-smart-contracts.md

 ### Lock pragmas to specific compiler version

-We chose NOT to lock our pragma version until there is a breaking change.
-This will allow you to use a higher compiler version in the future (We used the same `^0.6.0` pragma as the OpenZepplin ERC-777 implementation).
-The plan is to cap it at the last supported version in the future.

 FLUX was deployed with Compiled Solidity `0.6.9` (optimized build).
+This number is locked in the source code.

 ### Use events to monitor contract activity